Starfield, the long-awaited new IP from Bethesda Game Studios, is coming to Xbox PC in 2022 and it looks set to take us on an epic sci-fi adventure.

 Take with a grain of salt but some images of Starfield may have just leaked pic.twitter.com/CUcj7lWccrSeptember 26, 2020

 Of course, there's been no confirmation that these images are actually from Starfield so we can't be sure what we're seeing is from the in-progress game.
-If they are real, though, it looks like Bethesda could be going a little more hard on the sci-fi than in previous space games like Mass Effect.
-We won't know for sure until Bethesda reveals more about the game.
+If they are real, though, which they certainly appear to be given the trailers we've now seen, it looks like Bethesda could be going a little more hard on the sci-fi than in previous space games like Mass Effect.

 "We're creatives, and it's like, we have to make this game, and this is the time, and so Elder Scrolls 6 is going to have to wait a little bit," Howard said.
 "And again, Elder Scrolls Online is doing so well, it's so vibrant, that this is the time [for Starfield], both for us creatively, and our audience."